Hiking for Fitness: How to Train for Long-Distance Treks

 This weekend, attempt a "dress rehearsal" hike at 70% target distance with:

-• All gear packed as you'll carry it
+- All gear is packed as you'll carry it

 The difference between finishing strong and struggling comes down to these details.